 I was at the DDD exchange recently where we had the likes of Udi Dahan, Eric Evans and Scott Wlaschin on the panel.
 In a post event Q&A session I asked the panel - “Is microservices SOA renamed? “ which triggered an hour long debate.
 The panelists argued amongst themselves about what exactly a service or a microservice means.
 By the end of the debate I doubt any one of us was any more wiser.
-Clearly there was no consensus on the definition of the word service and what it means.
-It is a term that is widely used and abused in our industry but we do not seem to have a common understanding of it.
+Clearly there was no consensus on the definition of a microservice and what it actually means.
+It is quite a buzzword these days but none of the panelists could come to a common understanding.
 This raised a few questions in my head.
 Disappointed with the expert advice, I decided to look out for a definition of my own.

-The dictionary tells me that a service is - “the action of helping or doing work for someone”.
-Is a microservice significantly different from this definition?
-In order to come to a definitive answer, lets recollect the knowledge that is already out there.
+As what’s needed in such a situation, I looked up the dictionary for the word service - “the action of helping or doing work for someone”.
+Does a microservice fit into this general definition?
+In order to come up with a more definitive answer, lets recollect the knowledge that is already out there.

 - Services are autonomous - Cohesive single responsibility.